 In July 2017, Sigma acquired Sociedad Suizo Peruana de Embutidos, S.A., a company engaged in the production of packaged meats and other meat products sold under the Otto Kunz® and La Segoviana® brands in Peru.
 The company is based in Chancay, Peru, where it has operated for more than 25 years.
+In 2018, the Company recognized goodwill of Ps.
+319 million, when the allocation of fair values of the net assets acquired was concluded.

 In September 2017, Sigma acquired 51% of the shares of Caroli Foods Group, B.V., a company engaged in the production, marketing and distribution of packaged meats and prepared meals sold under the Caroli®, Sissi®, and Primo® brands in Romania.
 The company is based in Pitesti, Romania, and has more than 23 years of successful operations.
 Sigma already owned 49% of the shares of this company, and with this transaction Sigma now owns 100% of the shares of Caroli Foods Group, B.V.
+During 2017 and 2018, the Company revalued the previously held 49% of the shares of Caroli at fair value at the acquisition date of the remaining 51% of the shares of this entity; therefore, it recognized a gain in the consolidated statement of income of 2017 and 2018 of Ps.
+410 million (€18.5 million) and Ps.
+224 million (€10 million).